Fun Facts, Observations and Quotes

 LA as aspiring actors when the film was released, and they often hung out and

-(in the cast).
-We were talking about it
+everybody (in the cast).
+We were talking about it for the entire

 McConaughey has made his appearance